Lip-syncing for external audio is provided by Plugin_Remote. Make sure this plugin is enabled when using this feature.

 Plugin_Remote_ListenPort=50001

-After launching MMDAgent-EX, you can connect and start streaming audio by running the script below.
-Speak into your microphone, and confirm that the CG agent reproduces the sound while lip-syncing.
-(If it doesn’t work, please check your audio device settings).
+After starting MMDAgent-EX, run the script below to connect and start streaming audio.
+Speak into the microphone and confirm that the CG agent plays the audio with lip-sync.
+If it does not work, check your audio device settings.

 #